US and EU sanctions 'crippling' Russia, Yale study finds

 But the capital flight alone meant the past few months of war had reversed three decades worth of growth, it added.

-The corporate retreat was being compounded by rich Russians who had moved at least $70bn out of the country in recent times.
+The corporate retreat was being compounded by rich Russians who had moved at least $70bn out of the country.

 At the same time, Russia had lost EU export markets and Russian industry was struggling to maintain production due to lack of access to Western parts and technology, the Yale survey added.